 Every 20 steps or so you walk over an exposed grate, and the heat hits you before the smell, whatever is coming out of the grate is at least 20F (7C) hotter than the air temperature.
 Half a step later, the smell nearly takes your breath away.
 We even came up with a breathing rhythm to make sure we were exhaling over the sewers and not sucking the foul air in.
 This is something Langkawi should really address.

-Virtually no nightlife: There are a few small bars but it’s a very quiet scene overall.
-This is most likely due to the reserved nature of the island and the majority religion Muslim.
+Virtually no nightlife: There are a few small bars, but it’s a very quiet scene overall.
+This is most likely due to the reserved nature of the island and the majority religion Islam.

 The vibe: The town just doesn’t seem very fun, it’s hard to explain but it just didn’t feel like a vacation destination, it didn’t have that energy.